Keith railway station: Passenger volume

 The statistics cover twelve month periods that start in April.

 Services

-As of May 2022, There is a basic two-hourly frequency in each directions (with peak extras), to northbound and southbound, giving a total of 11 trains each way.
-The first departure to Aberdeen each weekday and Saturday continues south to Edinburgh Waverley, and another continues to Stonehaven in the evening.
+As of May 2026, there is a basic two-hourly frequency in each directions (with peak extras), to northbound and southbound, giving a total of 11 trains each way.
+The first departure to Aberdeen each weekday and Saturday continues south to Edinburgh Waverley.
 On Sundays there are five trains each way.